opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Similar to the rich media widgets from Twitter and other websites, a script can be added to pages which loads remote content using JavaScript.
 It is possible to provide users with a code snippet that could be configured according to their needs.

-CKAN's [Data Viewer](http://docs.ckan.org/en/latest/maintaining/data-viewer.html) is a feature that already has resource embedding built in, including the ability to whitelist sites where this may be deployed using a `resource proxy` configuration option.
+The portal's [Data Viewer](http://docs.ckan.org/en/latest/maintaining/data-viewer.html) is a feature that already has resource embedding built in, including the ability to whitelist sites where this may be deployed using a `resource proxy` configuration option.
+This capability has been available since CKAN 2.1.

 The [ckan.js](https://github.com/okfn/ckan.js) project is a JavaScript library that could be used to connect to CKAN from within the browser.
 In order to overcome Cross-origin resource sharing (CORS) restriction, a backend service needs to be hosted on the same machine as the scripts.

-OpenGraph or oEmbed support (as discussed in the Cards section) would make it possible to use a compatible client-side library (e.g.: [Oembetter](https://github.com/punkave/oembetter)).
-Furthermore, soon on the opendata.swiss roadmap there will be support for requesting DCAT-AP compatible RDF for any dataset.
+Open Graph support (as discussed in the Cards section) would make it possible to use a compatible client-side library (e.g.: [Oembetter](https://github.com/punkave/oembetter)).
+Furthermore, soon on the *opendata.swiss* roadmap there will be support for requesting DCAT-AP compatible RDF for any dataset.
 While this does not mean that the data itself is linked, it would also allow a more generic solution to displaying the metadata.

 This option could be a good solution if wrapped together in a reusable package for third party developers.
 A 'configurator' similar to [Twitter Publish](https://publish.twitter.com) would make it even easier for non-technical users.